Margaret Levi: Career

-Levi is the Sara Miller McCune Director of the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford and professor of political science, Stanford University.
-She succeeded Iris F. Litt as director as of March 31, 2014.
-She is the Jere L. Bacharach Professor Emerita of International Studies in the Department of Political Science of the University of Washington.
+From 2014 to 2022, Levi was the Sara Miller McCune Director of the Center for Advanced Study in the Behavioral Sciences (CASBS) at Stanford University.
+After stepping down from director of CASBS, Levi has continued at Stanford as a professor of political science, a Faculty Fellow at CASBS, a Senior Fellow at the Center for Democracy, Development and Rule of Law (CDDRL) of the Freeman Spogli Institute, as well as a Senior Fellow, Woods Institute for the Environment; and co-director of the Stanford Ethics, Technology, and Society Initiative.
+She is also the Jere L. Bacharach Professor Emerita of International Studies in the Department of Political Science of the University of Washington.

 Levi was a Senior Fellow at the Watson Institute for International Studies, Brown University for 2013–14.
 She held the chair in politics of United States Studies Centre at the University of Sydney from 2009 to 2013.
 At the University of Washington she was director of the CHAOS (Comparative Historical Analysis of Organizations and States) Center.
 She previously served as the Harry Bridges Chair and Director of the Harry Bridges Center for Labor Studies at the University of Washington.

 Levi's book Of Rule and Revenue (1988), a study of the institutions of state revenue production, helped pioneer rational choice approaches in comparative politics.
 She has since "pushed rational choice analysis into new substantive areas", for example, in examining people's acceptance of military conscription in Consent, Dissent, and Patriotism (1997).